burkesquires/FeaVar/README.md

-FeaVar - **Fea**ture **Var**iant
+Gradient

-FeaVar, pronounced "fever", is a python package that computes clusters of unique substrings or variant types for user etermined substrings.
+Gradient is a python package that computes clusters of unique substrings or "variant types" for user selected sequence features in a set of aligned sequences.
 Sequences can be nucleotide (DNA or RNA), or amino acid.
-FeaVar takes as input a reference sequence, a list of one or more sequence positions and a multiple sequence alignments of related sequences.
+Gradient takes as input a reference sequence, a list of one or more sequence positions and a multiple sequence alignments of related sequences.
+It produces a list of the different variant types as well as a list of which variant type each input sequence belongs to.

-This package is a generalization of the sequence feature variant type work undertaken in the laboratory of Dr. Richard Scheuermann while at UT Southwestern.
+This package is a generalization of the sequence feature variant type (SFVT) work undertaken in the laboratory of Dr. Richard Scheuermann while at UT Southwestern.
+Please see the references below.

-Thanks to Joe Wan for the name suggestion!

 References: